-A <service> may define a set of <listeners> and a set of <actions>.
-The configuration model defines a "base" <listener> type, as well as specializations for each of the main supported transports i.e. <jms-listener>, <sql-listener> etc.
+A <service> may define a set of isteners> and a set of <actions>.
+The configuration model defines a "base" istener> type, as well as specializations for each of the main supported transports i.e. <jms-listener>, <sql-listener> etc.

-The "base" istener> defines the following attribute.
-These attribute definitions are inherited by all listener> extensions.
+The "base" stener> defines the following attribute.
+These attribute definitions are inherited by all stener> extensions.
+As such they can be set for all of the listeners and gateways supported by JBossESB, such as InVM.